 How do you explain marketing to non-marketers?

-The important internal audience of non-marketing people who are there to sell, manufacture, handle customer service, pay the bills and make sure we’re all safe and happy in our business lives.
+Thankfully, not all marketers like that.
+The good ones understand the value of being able to explain marketing to non-marketers.
+You know, the rest of the business who sell, manufacture, handle customer service, pay the bills and make sure we’re all safe and happy in our business lives.

 Brand awareness gains, emotional benefits, service propositions.
 You know the sort of thing, right?

-Like an artist talking about the brush or paint they use, or an architect about another architect who has influenced their design, nobody else cares.
-You need to explain marketing to non-marketers in a way that’s interesting to them.
+Like an artist talking about the brush they use, or an architect what influenced their design, nobody else cares.
+To avoid this, you have to explain marketing in a way that shows what’s in it for them.

 Most marketing is only interesting to other marketers

+Why can’t marketers apply their marketing skills to internal audiences?
+Why aren’t they better at marketing to non-marketers?
 What is it someone from finance, supply chain, HR, IT or sales actually wants to hear from you as a marketer?

 Well, have you ever asked them?